60MilesPerHour/Resume/Resume.md

 - Conducted periodic inventory audits
 - Provided technical product guidance to customers

+### Front of House Hospitality, Shake Shack
+*Kirkland, WA, August 2019 - April 2020
+–	Greeted customers and assisted with order taking and payment processing –	Maintained cleanliness of restaurant and assisted with food preparation and service

 ## Education

 ### Bachelor's in Cybersecurity and Information Assurance